-- V. The District shall report to the appropriate law enforcement agency any act that poses a threat to the safety or welfare of students, staff and other persons on school property or at school events or is a serious violation of law.
+V. The District shall report to the appropriate law enforcement agency any act that poses a threat to the safety or welfare of students, staff and other persons on school property or at school events or is a serious violation of law.
 The following acts when committed on School District property or at a District activity shall be reported to the appropriate law enforcement agency:

-- A. Alcohol violation;
+A. Alcohol violation;

-- B. Alcohol, sale or distribution;
+B. Alcohol, sale or distribution;

-- C. Arson;
+C. Arson;

-- D. Battery;
+D. Battery;

-- E. Bomb or biochemical threat;
+E. Bomb or biochemical threat;

-- F. Breaking and entering or burglary;
+F. Breaking and entering or burglary;

-- G. Disruption of school, major;
+G. Disruption of school, major;

-- H. Drug use, sale or distribution;
+H. Drug use, sale or distribution;

-- I. Explosives, possession or use;
+I. Explosives, possession or use;

-- J. Extortion;
+J. Extortion;

-- K. False alarm;
+K. False alarm;

-- L. Firearms violation;
+L. Firearms violation;

-- M. Gang-related activity;
+M. Gang-related activity;

-- N. Hate crime;
+N. Hate crime;

-- O. Illegal organization, membership;
+O. Illegal organization, membership;

-- P. Robbery;
+P. Robbery;

-- Q. Sexual battery;
+Q. Sexual battery;

-- R. Sexual harassment;
+R. Sexual harassment;

+S. Sexual misconduct;

+T. Sexual offense;

+U. Stalking;

-- S. Sexual misconduct; - T. Sexual offense; - U. Stalking; - V. Trespassing; - W. Weapons violation; - X. Any felony as defined by Florida Statutes. - VI.
+- V. Trespassing; - W. Weapons violation; - X. Any felony as defined by Florida Statutes. - VI.
 Consultation with law enforcement is required when a student commits more than one misdemeanor, to determine if the act should be reported. - VII.
-Students found to have committed one of the following offenses on school property, school sponsored transportation or during a school sponsored activity shall be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one (1) full year and be referred to the criminal justice or juvenile justice system: - A. Bringing a firearm or weapon as defined in Chapter 790, Florida Statutes, to school, to any school function, or onto any schoolsponsored transportation or possessing a firearm at school. - B. Making a threat or false report as defined in Florida Statutes Sections 790.162 and 790.163 respectively, involving school or school personnel's property, school transportation or a school-sponsored activity. - C. Assault or battery on specified officials or employees in violation of Section 784.081, Florida Statutes. - D. Hazing as defined in 1006.135, Florida Statutes. - VIII.
+The school principal shall notify all school personnel of their responsibility to report to the principal or his/her designee crimes or incidents posing a threat to school safety and ensure the incident is properly documented. - VIII.
+Students found to have committed one of the following offenses on school property, school sponsored transportation or during a school sponsored activity shall be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one (1) full year and be referred to the criminal justice or juvenile justice system, unless the superintendent requests that the School Board modify the requirement by assigning the student to a disciplinary program or second chance school, in accordance with Article X: - A. Bringing a firearm or weapon as defined in Chapter 790, Florida Statutes, to school, to any school function, or onto any school-sponsored transportation or possessing a firearm at school. - B. Making a threat or false report as defined in Florida Statutes Sections 790.162 and 790.163 respectively, involving school or school personnel's property, school transportation or a school-sponsored activity. - C. Assault or battery on specified officials or employees in violation of Section 784.081, Florida Statutes. - D. Hazing as defined in 1006.135, Florida Statutes. - IX.
 When a student is formally charged with a felony or a delinquent act that would be a felony if committed by an adult, the Superintendent shall notify appropriate personnel including the principal, the transportation director, the student's classroom teachers, the student's bus driver and other school personnel who directly supervise the student.